agjordan/sav-state-movies-2/README.md

-# Getting Started with Create React App
+# Sav State Movies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It has been completed as a technical take home test in a few hours.
+The app data all comes from [TVMaze API](https://www.tvmaze.com/api).
+The landing page of the app displays a list of episodes that are premiering today.
+The search in the top right corner searches through available shows and clicking through from any episode or show gives a detail view of that show and all of the available episodes.

 ## Available Scripts